 By: Sean Wells

-In our OC Sports Performance classes we have worked with high school sprinters on and off for multiple years before having one to commit to allowing us to train him throughout his senior season.
+In our OC Sports Performance program we have worked with high school sprinters on and off for multiple years before having one to commit to allowing us to train him throughout his senior season.
 Brayden Durfee’s results and his training are detailed below.
 Brayden attends Boise State University and is on their track team – congratulations Brayden!

-The Conjugate System is the system implemented.
+The Conjugate System is the system.

 Brayden completed these “Max Effort Days” on Monday and Friday.
 Monday was max effort lower body.
 Friday was max effort upper body.
 The work Brayden did on Tuesday and Thursday was for the Dynamic effort.
 Wednesday was a restoration/recovery day.
 Furthermore Wednesday was opportunity to work on sport specific time areas in which a sprinter competes.
 For example: a top 100m time in high school is 10-11 seconds so we used efforts inside of that time frame to develop sport specific training.